fixie-ai/ai-jsx/contributing.md

 **Run all commands from the monorepo root, via `yarn workspace ...` or `yarn turbo ...`.
 Running directly from the monorepo packages is not guaranteed to work.**

+Within the monorepo, all references to internal packages must have the same version number.
+For instance, if `examples` has a dependency on `ai-jsx`, then the version in `example`'s `package.json` must match the version declared in `ai-jsx`'s `package.json`.
+Otherwise, `yarn` will install from the public registry instead of using the local copy.
+(I think there's a way we can force yarn to always resolve with the local version.)

 ### Known Issues

 If you run `yarn build` from the monorepo root, the `examples:build` task will sometimes run before the `ai-jsx:build` task completes.
 I thought I configured turborepo to mark the latter as a dependency of the former and thus they should run sequentially, but that doesn't seem to be happening.